 Bobby’s career in professional art started with some of America’s top advertising agencies – including Bates Advertising, JWT, and BBDO, where he drafted storyboards for M&M, Campbell’s Soup, and Gillette.

-In 2007, Bobby, along with his collaborator and twin brother Peter, debuted his paranormal detective webseries "The Night Owls" with DC Comics.
-In 2009, "The Night Owls" was nominated for multiple Harvey Awards for Best New Series and Best Online Series, and earned Bobby a nomination as the Best New Talent.
-When the print edition of "The Night Owls" debuted in 2010, the book received a Lulu nomination for Best Female Character and a a Cybil Award nomination for best Young Adult Graphic Novel.
+In 2007, Bobby, along with his collaborator and twin brother Peter, debuted his paranormal detective webseries “The Night Owls” with DC Comics.
+In 2009, “The Night Owls” was nominated for multiple Harvey Awards for Best New Series and Best Online Series, and earned Bobby a nomination as the Best New Talent.
+When the print edition of “The Night Owls” debuted in 2010, the book received a Lulu nomination for Best Female Character and a a Cybil Award nomination for best Young Adult Graphic Novel.
 His work has been featured on MTV, Comic News Insider, Publishers’ Weekly, and The Examiner.
 In 2015 he won an Independent Book Publisher’s Award Gold Medal for his work on Monster Elementary.